Frequently Asked Questions

 8. What about insurance?

 We recommend that the student carry health insurance.
 The Student Medical Fee covers services provided on campus, but does not cover any type of specialty care.
 For example, if a student needs a surgical referral for appendicitis, these costs would be at the expense of the student.
-If you do not have medical insurance, there is a policy available through The Texas A&M University System.
-You may call our office and we will send you a copy of the most current brochure, or you may visit the web site at www.TAMUinsurance.com.
+If you do not have medical insurance, there is a policy available through The Texas A&M University System - Academic Health Plans - underwritten by BlueCross BlueShield.
+You may enroll or find more information on the West Texas A&M University Student Health Insurance Web Page or call 855-247-2273 for more information.
 Students also utilize their insurance benefits to help pay for any prescriptions they may need.
 If the student has medical insurance, please be sure he/she knows about the coverage and provide him/her a copy of the insurance card (front and back).

 7. Do you file insurance claims?